Letizia Ciampa

-Letizia Ciampa (born 20 August 1986) is an Italian actress, voice artist and dubber.
+Letizia Ciampa (born 20 August 1986) is an Italian actress.

 Biography

 She began her career when she was a child, working through the years for many studios as a voice actress and dubber and later appearing as an actress in film and television.

 Ciampa is known for being the recurring Italian voice dubber of famous actresses such as Emma Watson, Mia Wasikowska, and Anna Popplewell, also dubbing Lucy Hale, Lily James, Kaya Scodelario, Anya Taylor-Joy and Hailee Steinfeld in multiple roles.
 She even dubbed Alexa Vega as Carmen Cortez in the Spy Kids franchise, Ashley Olsen in Two of a Kind, Joy Lauren in Desperate Housewives, Kelly Osbourne in Life as We Know It, and the character Daenerys Targaryen, portrayed by Emilia Clarke, in the TV series Game of Thrones.

-In her animated roles, Ciampa is best known for voicing Bloom in Winx Club, also dubbing the roles of Anya Alstreim in Code Geass: Lelouch of the Rebellion, Chibiusa in the Shin Vision version of the anime movie Sailor Moon R: The Movie and Mimi Tasogare in Duel Masters.
+In her animated roles, Ciampa is best known for voicing Bloom in Winx Club, also dubbing the roles of Anya Alstreim in Code Geass: Lelouch of the Rebellion, Nia Teppelin in Tengen Toppa Gurren Lagann, Chibiusa in the Shin Vision version of the anime movie Sailor Moon R: The Movie and Mimi Tasogare in Duel Masters.